kbmackenzie/henhen/docs/config.md

 ### `data-files`

-A list of patterns for globbing data files: static assets that are relevant to your project.
+A list of patterns for mataching data files: static assets that are relevant to your project.

 It works exactly like `source-files`, but is **not affected** by `source-root`.
 Thus, you can safely define a source root and still easily glob static files from the current directory without indirections.